 9. Take note of the pet-potty areas located outdoors.
 While we do have pet clean-up teams at the event, you’ll also be given bags for your pet’s waste pick-up when you enter.
 Please be kind and pick up after your pet.

-10. Pet water stations will be scattered throughout the expo so that your excited companion doesn’t get dehydrated.
+10. Pet water stations will be scattered throughout the event so that your excited companion doesn’t get dehydrated.
 These are communal bowls, so if you have a puppy or elderly pet, please keep it safe and bring a travel or disposable bowl for their use.

 11. This a large event.
 If you have a pet breed with you that can’t tolerate this kind of exertion, (for example, English Bulldogs), please plan to bring a stroller or wagon for them.
 While the event is indoors and air-conditioned, it’s a lot of exercise for breeds that don’t handle heat or exercise well.

 12. Pace yourself!
 It's a long day and there are many things to see.
-Make sure you take periodic breaks and give your pet a chance to rest - or step out of the expo for a few moments of quiet - if you plan to stay all day.
+Make sure you take periodic breaks and give your pet a chance to rest - or step out of the event for a few moments of quiet - if you plan to stay all day.

 13. Many exhibitors offer some sort of treat for pets.
 If your pet has a sensitive stomach or is super excited, you may want to consider allowing your pet one or two treats and then allowing her/him to enjoy the rest at home.
 We see a lot of dogs gobble up as many treats as possible only to - ahem - urp them up a few hours later.

 14. If you have a small or tiny dog, you may want to be prepared to either carry it or have a stroller available.
-There are so many large and super large dogs at the expos that some small pet owners feel overwhelmed and their little fur-babies may unintentionally get stepped on.
+There are so many large and super large dogs at the event that some small pet owners feel overwhelmed and their little fur-babies may unintentionally get stepped on.

-15. If you are attending the expo with the intent of adopting a new family member, you may want to either bring a crate or some sort of car restraint with you or be prepared to purchase something along those lines at the show.
+15. If you are attending the event with the intent of adopting a new family member, you may want to either bring a crate or some sort of car restraint with you or be prepared to purchase something along those lines at the show.
 We often have people ask us at the show if we have any boxes or crates that they can have/borrow.
 We don’t and cage/pet carriers may sell out.
 So either bring one with you or plan to arrive extra early so that you can make sure that a pet restraint is available for purchase.

 16. The asphalt throughout the parking lot may be extremely hot.
 It could easily burn your pets’ feet if your pet has to walk across it.
 Please consider putting booties or some sort of protective footwear on your four-legged friend.